 This is the “default” and simplest behavior.

-You need to have an existing Kubernetes cluster, running version 1.10 or later.
-The
+To use a single unmanaged cluster, you must have an existing Kubernetes cluster that is running version 1.10 or later.
+Also, the

 kubectl command on the DSS machine node must be fully functional and usable by the user running DSS.

 No additional configuration is required.
-In other words, you only need:
+In other words, you only need to do the following:

-- To build the base image (see Setting up (Kubernetes))
+- Build the base image (see Setting up (Kubernetes))

-- To setup the image repository in the base image
+- Setup the image repository in the base image

 DSS leverages the